saragilani/003-CICD-python-hello-world/README.md

 # 003-CICD-python-hello-world

+Note: the name of our deployed application is: asg-ak-python-hello-world

 Note: this repo has a failing pipeline.
 Can you fix it so that the tests pass and it deploys to Heroku?

 ## 1. Fork this repo

 In order to have a working copy, fork this repository.
 You will need to enable workflows in your repository which will automatically create a pipeline which you can see by accessing the "Actions" tab here in GitHub.

 In the .github/workflows/pipeline.yml file you will find the code which defines our pipeline.
 There are three different "jobs" - *Build*, *Test* and *Deploy*.

 &bigstar; On the Actions tab, click "Run Workflow" to start the pipeline for the first time.